 - Harmony Day and Refugee Week activities.

-- Maternal Child Health Nurses run regular information sessions for refugee parents on sourcing and cooking healthy food for their children.
+- Maternal Child Health Nurses run regular information sessions for refugee parents.

 - Catch up immunisation sessions are offered to refugee families.